mloskot/dotfiles/README.md

 ln -s /mnt/d/wsl-config/mail/mailsync.sh ~/bin/
 ```

-Optionally, to run OfflineIMAP, if the customMutt shortucts,
+Optionally, to run OfflineIMAP, if the customMutt shortcuts,
 `CTRL+a` and `CTRL+i` are not enough:

 ```console